moderndatacompany/dataos.info/docs/quick_guides/working_on_lens_studio/index.md

 ### **Applying Filters**

-Use filters and sorting options to narrow down your data, focusing on specific segments.
+Apply filters and sorting to narrow down your data.
+Focus on the segments that matter and uncover those hidden insights.
 They help you to identify patterns and reveal relationships and insights.
 Example: Apply filters based on date ranges, categories, etc.

 1. Here’s the query to analyze transaction revenues by product category and payment type.
 The relevant fields have been selected for the query.